 - The entire length of the handles is plastic: may not stand up to heavy-duty use.

 Purchasing a great wheeled cooler doesn’t have to cost a fortune.
-This product is ideal for people who don’t use a cooler very often but demand an effective unit, and wins our spot for best wheeled cooler on a budget.
+This product is ideal for people who won’t use one often, but demand an effective unit, and wins our spot for best wheeled cooler on a budget.